JECS2025/SOC-Lab/docs/opnsense/opnsense-install.md

 If `172.16.0.2` works but `1.1.1.1` fails:
 - pfSense outbound NAT/rules are the usual culprit
-- or missing return routes (later) if you change routing design
+- or missing return routes (if you later change routing design)

 ---